JishanBaig/Private-Cloud/docs/index.md

-## # Implementing simplified IaaS model
+## What is Cloud?

+## What is Private Cloud?

+## What kind of services I can get as a cloud consumer?

+## What is IaaS, SaaS, PaaS?

+## What is IaaS?

 Our goal is to design and implement our own private cloud providing simplified IaaS to the clients.

-![](https://github.com/JishanBaig/PrivateCloud/blob/master/docs/Picture1.png)

 1. Client
 Client can request to create new virtual machines according to his own requirements.
 The requirements can be number of  virtual cpus , memory for the created virtual machines.
 Other initial configuration information to create the virtual machine can be used by default.
 Client can request to create virtual machines by name and later can also request to suspend, resume and destroy them by giving  virtual machine name and request type to cloud controller.

+![](https://github.com/JishanBaig/PrivateCloud/blob/master/docs/Picture1.png)

 2. Cloud Controller
 Cloud controller can get the request from client . it will process the received request and send commands to cluster controllers accordingly.
 Later cluster controllers can perform operations in their corresponding availability zones.

 Various functions in cloud controller-
 1)	createVM :-  this function is used to command the cluster controller in the corresponding availability zone for creating virtual machine by giving its name .
 2)	createVMreq :-  in this function client can specify its requirements as number of virtual machines, number of cpus, memory size and availability zone for virtual machine creation.
 3)	suspendVM :- in this function the running virtual machine can be suspended by using its virDomain name.this request is forwarded to the corresponding availability zone in which the virtual machine is running.